They call you

 "Let's circle back and align on next steps."

-The language they gave you.
+The language they gave you, translated back into human.

 SYNERGY